JJPR030803/NetGuard/docs/project-notes/DOCUMENTATION.md

 # Documentation Setup Complete

-MkDocs Material documentation has been successfully implemented for the Network Security Suite.
+MkDocs Material documentation has been successfully implemented for NetGuard.

 ## What Was Created